Buddy Holly

-Life and career

-Early life and career (1936–1955)
+Early life

-Charles Hardin Holley (spelled "-ey") was born in Lubbock, Texas, on September 7, 1936, the youngest of four children of Lawrence Odell "L.O."
+Charles Hardin Holley was born in Lubbock, Texas, on September 7, 1936, the youngest of four children of Lawrence Odell "L.O."
 Holley (1901–1985) and Ella Pauline Drake (1902–1990).
 His elder siblings were Larry (1925–2022), Travis (1927–2016), and Patricia Lou (1929–2008).
 Holly was of mostly English and Welsh descent and had small amounts of Native American ancestry as well.
 From early childhood, Holly was nicknamed "Buddy."
 During the Great Depression, the Holleys frequently moved residence within Lubbock; L.O. changed jobs several times.
-Buddy Holly was baptized a Baptist, and the family were members of the Tabernacle Baptist Church.
+Buddy Holly and his family were members of the Tabernacle Baptist Church.

 The Holleys had an interest in music; all the family members except L.O. were able to play an instrument or sing.
 The elder Holley brothers performed in local talent shows; on one occasion, Buddy joined them on violin.
 Since he could not play it, his brother Larry greased the bow so it would not make any sound.
 The brothers won the contest.
 During World War II, Larry and Travis were called to military service.
 Upon his return, Larry brought with him a guitar he had bought from a shipmate while serving in the Pacific.
 At age 11, at his mother's urging, Buddy took piano lessons but abandoned them after nine months.
 He switched to the guitar after he saw a classmate playing and singing on the school bus.
 Buddy's parents initially bought him a steel guitar, but he insisted that he wanted a guitar like his brother's.
 His parents bought him an acoustic guitar from a local pawnshop, and he learned how to play it from Travis.

 During his early childhood, Holly was influenced by the music of Hank Williams, Jimmie Rodgers, Moon Mullican, Bill Monroe, Hank Snow, Bob Wills, and the Carter Family.
 At Roscoe Wilson Elementary, Holly became friends with Bob Montgomery, and the two played together, practicing with songs by The Louvin Brothers and Johnnie & Jack.
 They both listened to the radio programs Grand Ole Opry on WSM, Louisiana Hayride on KWKH, and Big D Jamboree.
 At the same time, Holly played with other musicians he met in high school, including Sonny Curtis and Jerry Allison.
 In 1952 Holly and Jack Neal participated as a duo billed as Buddy and Jack in a talent contest on a local television show.
 After Neal left, he was replaced by Bob Montgomery, and they were billed as Buddy and Bob.
 They soon started performing on the Sunday Party show on KDAV in 1953 and performed live gigs in Lubbock.
 At that time, Holly was influenced by late-night radio stations that played blues and rhythm and blues (R&B).
 He would sit in his car with Curtis and tune to distant radio stations that could be received only at night, when local transmissions ceased.
-Holly then modified his music by blending his earlier country and western influence with R&B.
+Holly then modified his music by blending his earlier country and western influence with rock and roll.